alisw/alibuild/docs/o2-tutorial.markdown

 # Example
 Development of a couple of related modules in the AliceO2Group github group.
-The first module is called Configuration, the second ABC.
+The first module is called Configuration, the second monitoring.

 ## Setup
     pip install alibuild==1.4.0